jadb/cakephp-monolog/README.md

 a lot more code to be able to handle logs the way I needed.
 To write the least code possible, I chose to go with the popular monolog library.

+> __NOTE__ The package name changed to jadb/cakephp-monolog, to not violate the cakephp namespace.

 ## Install

 Because [monolog][2] is a [composer][3] [package][4] and to avoid having to manually write a lot of